 Let’s take a look at some subtler differences between the shedding and grooming needs of the German Shepherd vs Labrador.

-German Shepherd grooming and shedding
+German Shepherd grooming

 Part of what the German Shepherd dog is so well known for is their thick and luxurious coats.
 While this makes for a striking show dog and is certainly warm and cozy, it isn’t always fun for the owner!